Credit: National Archives

 Credit: Library Company of Philadelphia

-A temporary replica of Tun Tavern was built for the 1926 Sesquicentennial (150th) Exposition in Philadelphia.
-For the Semiquincentennial (250th), Homecoming 250’s partner The Tun Tavern Legacy Foundation will recreate The Tun as a permanent, operating tavern.
-The Semiquincentennial and area redevelopment provide an unmatched opportunity to realize the dreams of many Marines, Masons, and others: to raise a pint of beer or ale at Tun Tavern.
+A temporary replica of Marines at the historic tavern called The Tun was built for the 1926 Sesquicentennial (150th) Exposition in Philadelphia.
+For the Semiquincentennial (250th), Homecoming 250’s partner The Tun Legacy Foundation will recreate The Tun as a permanent, operating tavern.
+The Semiquincentennial and area redevelopment provide an unmatched opportunity to realize the dreams of many Marines, Masons, and others: to raise a pint of beer or ale at The Tun.
 Although its original site at Water Street is now occupied by Interstate 95, we are working to recreate The Tun as near as possible to its original site .

 Credit: Library Company of Philadelphia

-The recreated Tun Tavern will honor all of its history, and serve as a gathering place for Marines, Masons, and others for many years to come.
+The recreated historic tavern called The Tun will honor all of its history, and serve as a gathering place for Marines, Masons, and others for many years to come.
 It will operate as a charitable venture, with proceeds helping to maintain the tavern and to fund charities serving Marines, veterans, and others.
-Homecoming 250 will make the recreated Tun Tavern center stage for the Marine Corps’ 250th celebrations, as well as the Navy 250th.
-For many years thereafter, the operating Tun Tavern will provide a magnet drawing Marines from across the Nation, and a historical attraction for Philadelphia’s residents and visitors.
+Homecoming 250 will make The recreated Tun center stage for the Marine Corps’ 250th celebrations, as well as the Navy 250th.
+For many years thereafter, The Tun will provide a magnet drawing Marines from across the Nation, and a historical attraction for Philadelphia’s residents and visitors.

-If you want to support celebrating the Marine 250th at a recreated Tun Tavern, JOIN UP or DONATE now!
+If you want to support celebrating the Marine 250th at The Tun, JOIN UP or DONATE now!